 Silicones are used in many shampoos and conditioners to make hair feel bouncy, shiny and easy to comb.
 However, some people prefer products without silicones, to be more suited to their hair type to avoid a feeling that their hair is ‘weighed down’.
 Shampoos and conditioners that ‘volumize’ hair may contain little or no silicone.
 We make some silicone-free hair care products and this is often indicated on the packaging to help people select the products they like.

 Are silicones used in home care products?

 Silicones are used in Unilever home care products such as laundry detergents and fabric conditioners, some toilet cleaners, scouring creams, sprays, and machine dish wash gels.
 The silicones used in home care products typically act as antifoaming ingredients.

 The silicones we use have been rigorously assessed and are safe to use in home and beauty & personal care products.
 Dimethicone, one of the most widely used silicones, is approved by the Food & Drug Administration in the USA.

 We carefully follow scientific discussion about the environmental fate of silicones.
 There has been speculation that certain silicones build up in aquatic sediment and affect water creatures.
 However, studies have shown that silicones have little impact on fish and other aquatic organisms that live in sediment, such as worms or insect larvae.

 Research indicates that silicones which do not break down in water are removed during wastewater treatment processes.
-As with all the ingredients we use in home and personal care products, we always monitor emerging scientific research and regulatory developments.
+As with all the ingredients we use in home and beauty & personal care products, we always monitor emerging scientific research and regulatory developments.
 If any new information becomes available we assess it.
 If this information changes our previous risk assessment, we always take action.

 How can I tell if a product contains silicones?